brainit-consulting/chess/docs/how-to-deploy-builds.md

 ### 4) Ensure runtime asset paths respect the base URL

-If you load assets manually (OBJ/PNG/etc), don’t hardcode `/assets/...`.
+If you load assets manually (OBJ/PNG/etc), don't hardcode `/assets/...`.

 Use: